conflux-fans/crypto-knowledge/blogs/why-sending-tx-failed.md

     "error": {
         "code": -32602,
         "message": "Invalid parameters: tx",
-        "data": "Tx with same nonce already inserted.
-To replace it, you need to specify a gas price > {}" }
+        "data": "Failed ipmorted to deferred pool: Tx with same nonce already inserted.
+To replace it, you need to specify a gas price > {}"
+    }
 }
 ```